Leave a Message

 Do Lake Como kids go to Belmar schools?

 Yes.
-Lake Como Borough is a non-operating school district, which means the borough does not run its own schools at any grade level.
-Lake Como students attend Belmar Elementary School (at 1101 Main Street in Belmar) for grades pre-K through 8 via a formal sending/receiving agreement between Lake Como and the Belmar School District.
-Belmar Elementary — originally constructed in 1909 with documented additions in 1929, 1949, 1969, 1993 and renovations during the summers of 2006 and 2007 — serves the combined Belmar Borough and Lake Como Borough student population of approximately 565 students with 61 certified staff members.
-For high school, Lake Como students attend either Manasquan High School or Asbury Park High School (the same options as Belmar Borough students per BOE Policy 5120).
+Lake Como Borough is a non-operating school district.
+Lake Como students attend Belmar Elementary School (1101 Main Street) for pre-K through grade 8 via a formal sending/receiving agreement.
+Belmar Elementary serves the combined Belmar + Lake Como student population of approximately 565 with 61 certified staff.
+For high school, Lake Como students attend either Manasquan or Asbury Park High School via the same BOE Policy 5120 split as Belmar Borough students.

 Question